outdreamer/build-a-cure-1/docs/tasks/ideas.md

           - universe with potential for extreme information states
             - at one extreme, truth can crystallize into a universe-determining input rule if not prevented from doing so, and at the other extreme, structures allowing guaranteed variance to develop first can prevent truth from developing at all
             - universe where information (stable states) is not allowed to develop (a universe requiring distributed randomness, or lack of information), and measurable information is an abstract concept that the universe structure can never create a sub-structure to contain
+              - where every possibility is equally likely, invalidating the concept of probability
             - universe where noise/randomness is an intent rather than a side effect of intent alignment & development, so reversing the intent development process to be an input rather than the output of interaction rules allows certain types of information & randomness to develop
             - universe where the ratio & types of information/time allowed to develop allows/prevents certain types of information derivation about universe manipulation/traversal, which if combined with other types from adjacent universes on a certain definition of distance, would invalidate origin or other types of universes
           - universe where potential (in the form of variance injection points) is evenly distributed as a constant condition, so certainty cant develop (in any form, including time/structure/priority)